Guidelines for submission to the SCI Blog

 5. Views appearing on the blog represent only the views of the authors.
 The inclusion in the blog does not imply approval on the part of the SCI or SOAS.

-6. An individual contribution should not exceed 1,000 words.
+6. An individual contribution should generally not exceed 1,000 words.
 There is no minimum word requirement.
 You are encouraged to be as succinct as possible.
 Please email your submission (in Word format) to the blog editor (firstname.lastname@example.org).
 The blog editor will acknowledge your submission and notify you of the outcome as soon as possible.
 Please also include a short biography and photograph (headshot or upper body) of yourself along with your submission.
 You can opt-out of the photograph if you prefer.
 The SCI does not provide feedback to submissions.

 7. If you would like to submit a piece longer than 1,000 words, please contact the blog editor who will explore with you if it will be more appropriate to divide the contribution into two or more individual blog pieces.

 8. Please do not use footnotes.
 Where appropriate please embed hyperlinks in the main text.

 9. Anonymous submissions will not be accepted.
 If there is a legitimate concern for personal safety, a pseudonym can be used for publication but the identity of the contributor must be revealed to the blog master.
 If the use of a pseudonym is accepted, confidentiality of the identity of the contributor will be respected.